smoothEM: a new approach for the simultaneous assessment of smooth patterns and spikes: Introduction and Motivation

-{ } The past two decades have witnessed an increasing interest in functional data, where one or more variables are data varying over a continuum and often possessing additional structures of interest.
-The vast majority of past and current literature focuses on functional data obeying certain smoothness conditions \citep[see, e.g.,][]{ramsaysilverman07, kozoszka17}, which can be effectively represented in low dimension through basis functions (e.g., Fourier basis, spline basis or polynomial basis).
-In the majority of applications, a penalty is employed to ensure such representation -- an approach commonly referred to as regularized smoothing \citep{yaolee06, xiaoetal16, xiaoetal18, goldsmith11, wood06}.
-When functions have discontinuities and/or sporadic behaviors, wavelet bases are often preferred due to their ability to yield information about the functions at multiple resolutions \citep{nason08}.
-Wavelet-based methods, while characterized by estimation efficiency, can be ill-fitting for data where the true underlying trend is smooth, and where the sporadic discontinuities occur separately and/or independently from the underlying smooth trend.
-Somewhere in between, \cite{descary} considers functions with globally smooth components and rough components that are smooth only at local scales.
-More specifically, they work with a discretely observed function expressed as the sum of two uncorrelated components; $X(t) = Y(t) + W(t)$. $Y(t)$ is taken to be of finite rank and of smoothness class $C^k$ ($k \geq 2)$, while $W(t)$ is a locally highly variable but continuous function, assumed to be smooth at a much shorter time scale.
-While interesting in itself, this set-up is only an approximation for functions that contain true discontinuities, and are thus non-smooth at any scale.
-One may also be tempted to employ adaptive smoothing methods \citep{pintore06,luo97,ruppert2000,krivobokova2008} to obtain a better smooth estimate in the presence of discontinuities, leveraging their ability to increase the local penalty where there are discontinuities, thus reducing their influence.
-However, by nature of their objective function, adaptive smoothing methods tend to do the opposite: they decrease the local penalty to accommodate discontinuities, thus making the estimated smooth component even more wiggly.
+In existing literature, wavelet representation is often used to handle discontinuities due to its multi-scale nature and ability to adapt to local features in the data \citep{nason08}.
+However, wavelet representation often suffers from boundary effects and does not present an intuitive way to incorporate smoothness information of the underlying trend.
+Another approach is provided by \citet{descary}, who consider functions with rough components that are assumed smooth at local scales.
+More specifically, these authors consider functions expressed as the sum of two uncorrelated components, $X(t) = Y(t) + W(t)$, where $Y(t)$ is taken to be of finite rank and of smoothness class $C^k$ ($k \geq 2)$, and $W(t)$ is locally highly variable but continuous at a shorter time scale.
+While interesting, this set-up is only an approximation for functions that contain true discontinuities, and are thus non-smooth at any scale.
+Another possible candidate is adaptive smoothing \citep{luo97,pintore06}, whose adaptive nature might be useful for increasing the local penalty where there are discontinuities, thus reducing their influence.
+However, by nature of their objective functions, adaptive smoothing methods tend to do the opposite: they decrease the local penalty to accommodate discontinuities, thus making the estimated smooth component even more wiggly.
 On a separate front, the field of spectroscopic analysis has produced several baseline correction methods to treat signals (e.g., raw Raman spectra or standard chromatograms) consisting of a smooth baseline with occasional positive spikes -- which are not of interest and are treated as contamination to be eliminated.
-Many of these methods are based on iterative penalized smoothing with adaptive weights, where the weights are informed by the sign and magnitude of residuals \citep{wei22, zhang10}.
-These methods are generally limited to simple and slowly varying smooth baselines, and are therefore ineffective when more complex smooth structures exist.
+Many of these methods employ iterative penalized smoothing, with adaptive weights informed by the sign and magnitude of residuals \citep{wei22, zhang10}.
+While of great interest, these methods are generally limited to simple and slowly varying smooth baselines, and are therefore ineffective when more complex smooth structures exist.
+In this article, we propose a novel framework that represents discontinuities explicitly.
+Broad distributional assumptions about the data allow us to exploit both the magnitude and the variance of the spikes, and to simultaneously perform smooth curve estimation and spike identification.
+In symbols, we are interested in data $(x_i, y_i)_{i = 1}^n$ of the form